Accused was ‘caught on camera with murder weapon’ the day after PCSO’s death

 After being asked what he was doing, Wheeler said he was “lost or new to the area”, jurors heard.

-Having seen the same man in the area the previous September, Mr Tucker told the court: “I knew he was lying.”
+Having seen the same man in the area the previous September, Mr Tucker told the court: “I knew he was telling lies.”

 As Wheeler hurried away, the gamekeeper called police to report “a suspicious fella I have just approached and he’s running off.”